Hinterlands (short story): Plot summary

-In an effort to learn more, a space station is established near the Highway, designed to be paradise.
-When capsules arrive with live astronauts they are sent to Heaven in an effort to keep the astronauts alive longer and tease out any additional information available before they eventually kill themselves.
+In an effort to learn more, a space station is established near the Highway, designed to be paradise and positioned to pick up returning ships.
+Some 20% of the astronauts are found dead on arrival, while another 70% have suffered irreversible mental damage and are sent to the station's long-term care facility.
+The remaining 10% are taken into Heaven in an effort to keep them alive as long as possible and tease out any information they can provide before they eventually kill themselves.
 Halpert is one of the astronauts who had volunteered to go to the Highway, but he was rejected by whatever is out there.
 The same fate befell his girlfriend Charmian, who holds the record for keeping one survivor alive for two weeks.
 Halpert and Charmian's role is to meet returning astronauts, soothe their transition to the station, and allow scientists to analyze their findings.

 What information is returned shows that the technologies on the other side of the Highway are different, but not necessarily more advanced.
 None of what comes back could possibly explain how the Highway works, and it is assumed the same is true for the other races the astronauts apparently meet on the "other side".
 Halpert likens it to houseflies meeting in an international airport, happy to converse but utterly unaware of where they are or how they got there.

 The story is being told as Halpert is being readied to meet a returning female astronaut who is still alive – a "meat shot".
 While racing to meet the spacecraft, Halpert suffers a massive bout of agoraphobia, called "The Fear", a Lovecraftian sensation of being overwhelmed by the Highway's significance.
-Forced by electric shocks to enter the capsule, he finds the astronaut recently dead and discovers that she has reprogrammed her robotic surgeon suite to assist her suicide.
+Forced by electric shocks to enter the capsule, he finds the astronaut recently dead and discovers that she has reprogrammed her robotic surgeon suite to dissect her arm and thus assist her suicide.
 Diagrams for incredibly powerful molecular switches are scrawled on the walls.

 Language

 "Hinterlands" makes extensive use of metaphors.
 For instance, the story's wormhole is referred to as "The Highway".
 From this metaphor, Gibson creates several other metaphors.
-The Highway's travelers are referred to as "hitchhikers", "flies", and "hicks.'".
+The Highway's travelers are referred to as "hitchhikers", "flies", and "hicks".
 These words have a figurative rather than a literal meaning.

 The story's title is also a metaphor, comparing the known space to a backwoods area that is far from civilization.
 The destination at the end of the wormhole is figuratively "the big city".

 Film and TV adaptation

-In 2016, Last Studio Standing Inc., a Vancouver, Canada-based animation studio, acquired the rights to "Hinterlands" and announced that they will be creating both a theatrical short film and a television series.
-The studio, which specializes in adult and science fiction based animation, has the theatrical short slated for a 2018 release.
+In 2016, Last Studio Standing Inc., a Vancouver, Canada-based animation studio, acquired the rights to "Hinterlands" and announced that they will be creating both a theatrical short film and a television series that they said would be released in 2018.